sdavis36/SD_python_exam/README.md

 1. sequence_analysis.py - is the python script.
 This should be run from the command line on a terminal and requires a file input.

 2. test_sequence_analysis.py - is the test script, which tests the functions in the sequence_analysis script for errors.
+You can run it directly from the command line, but it assumes the sequence_analysis.py file accessible in the same directory because it will import the functions from that script.

 3. Example_sequences.txt - is a file of example sequences to be used with the sequence_analysis script.
 Please download the file locally and provide the appropriate filepath to the file on your machine or server when running the sequence_analysis script.